TparT/Vamper/README.md

 - Put the correct channel id in the config.json file of the channel you want to monitor!

-- Enjoy the program! catKISS
+- Enjoy Vamper the timestamper! catKISS

+### Special thanks to:
+The TwitchLib C# Library Devs for developing [TwitchLib](https://github.com/TwitchLib/TwitchLib) to handle with the Twitch API.
+[JoshClose] for developing [CsvHelper](https://github.com/JoshClose/CsvHelper) to handle with CSV files.

+#### Signed
 ~T-par-T, Creator of Vamper.